Scroll for publishers: Platform profile of Twitter's new subscription service

 Twitter this week announced it was buying Scroll, an ad-blocking subscription service that shares its revenues with publishers.

-The startup, which launched its product in the US in January 2020, already works with large media companies including Insider, Buzzfeed, USA Today, Vox, the Philadelphia Inquirer and the Atlantic.
+The start-up, which launched its product in the US in January 2020, already works with large media companies including Insider, Buzzfeed, USA Today, Vox, the Philadelphia Inquirer and the Atlantic.

 Timeline